 The General Ledger Section is responsible for maintaining the City’s financial system and chart of accounts.
 The Section ensures compliance with the City’s financial policies and procedures, monitors and maintains the City’s system of internal controls, facilitates the issuance and administration of any City/District debt, reconciles the City’s monthly bank statements, ensures proper accounting of all grant revenue received by the City, maintains historical records of the City’s financial performance, and ensures all financial transactions are recorded in accordance with Generally Accepted Accounting Principles (GAAP).
 The section also coordinates the City’s annual and special audits.

 The Payroll Section is responsible for processing payroll checks for the City and the District on a bi-weekly basis.
 The Section processes payroll for over 700 full- and part-time employees.
 The section is also responsible for filing periodic, quarterly, and annual reports with taxing and regulatory agencies; processing payments for withheld taxes and employee deductions; and providing payroll statistics to various departments and agencies.

 The Comprehensive Annual Financial Report (CAFR) is prepared annually to provide the City Council, citizens, representatives of financial institutions, and others with detailed information concerning the financial condition and performance of the City of Rancho Cucamonga.
 The report also provides assurance that the City presents fairly its financial position as verified by independent auditors.

-Below you will find links to the City’s CAFR for the most recent and three preceding years.
+Below you will find links to the City’s CAFR for the most recent and four preceding years.